devpro/servicenow-dotnet-client/README.md

 ## Quick start

-* Start with [Getting Started](./docs/getting-started.md) to learn about how to use the components.
+* Begin with [Getting Started](./docs/getting-started.md) to learn about how to use the components.

-* To work locally with the sources and improve it, go to [Contribute](./docs/contribute.md).
+* To work locally with the sources and improve them, go to [Contribute](./docs/contribute.md).

 ## Going further

 * Understand the automation done on this codebase with [GitLab](./docs/gitlab.md).

-* Get more knowledge about calls with [ServiceNow](./docs/servicenow.md).
+* Look at resources on [ServiceNow](./docs/servicenow.md).